Sinking of ROKS Cheonan: Russian Navy experts assessment

 Near the end of May a team of Russian Navy submarine and torpedo experts visited South Korea to conduct an assessment of the South Korean led investigation.
 The team returned to Russia with samples for further physical-chemical analysis.
 No official statement on the assessment has been made.
 It was claimed that the assessment concluded Cheonan was not sunk by a North Korean bubble jet torpedo, but did not come to any firm conclusion about the cause of the sinking.
-A Indian Newspaper The Hindu quoted a Russian Navy source stating that "after examining the available evidence and the ship wreckage Russian experts came to the conclusion that a number of arguments produced by the international investigation in favour of the DPRK's involvement in the corvette sinking were not weighty enough".
+An Indian newspaper The Hindu quoted a Russian Navy source stating that "after examining the available evidence and the ship wreckage Russian experts came to the conclusion that a number of arguments produced by the international investigation in favour of the DPRK's involvement in the corvette sinking were not weighty enough".

 On 27 July 2010, The Hankyoreh published what it claimed was a detailed summary of the Russian Navy expert team's analysis.
 According to The Hankyoreh, the Russian investigators concluded that Cheonan touched the sea floor and damaged one of its propellers prior to a non-contact explosion, possibly caused by setting off a mine while the ship was trying to maneuver into deeper water.
-Visual examination of the torpedo parts South Korea found purportedly indicated that it had been in the water for more than 6 months.
+Visual examination of the torpedo parts South Korea found purportedly indicated that it had been in the water for more than six months.
 On the following day South Korean officials responded with "a full-scale refutation".

 On 3 August 2010 Russian UN ambassador Vitaly Churkin stated that his country's investigative report's conclusions into the sinking would not be made public.
 Withholding the investigation results was seen as insensitive by South Korea, but avoided political damage to a number of states.